rancher/docs/content/rke/v0.1.x/en/config-options/add-ons/ingress-controllers/_index.md

 weight: 262
 ---

-By default, RKE deploys the nginx ingress controller on all schedulable nodes.
+By default, RKE deploys the NGINX ingress controller on all schedulable nodes.

 > **Note:** As of v0.1.8, only workers are considered schedulable nodes, but prior to v0.1.8, worker and controlplane nodes were considered schedulable nodes.